 Legal Provision of Homicide Law in Nepal

-According to Muluki Criminal Code 2074,
+According to the Muluki Criminal Code 2074,

 Section 177: Prohibition of doing an act with the intention of causing death